w3f/Grants-Program/applications/mybank.md

 3. Cooperate with ETH-bridge and BTC-bridge project.
 4. Support Kusama Node.
 The MyBank Network will run as a parachain of the Kusama.
 5. Implement WASM Smart Contract by using !ink.
-6. Develop DID and credit loan module.
+6. Develop credit loan module.
 7. Cooperate with third-party institutions to introduce users' off-chain assets into MyBank.
 8. Develop Social Network Bank after we implement Platform Bank and MyDeX.